 There Was A Fire At Work, Now What?

 Hopefully there were plans in place to limit injuries and damage.
 If there wasn’t the company could be held liable for injuries to their employees.
 If you are an employee who was injured and received medical attention, you could potentially have a case to pursue the business for lost wages, and more.
-I would recommend speaking with an attorney who handles work related injuries.
+I would recommend speaking with a personal injury attorney who handles work related injuries.